Mayanginen Thayanginen: Production

-Nithin Sathya was cast as a cab driver, with the producer's son, Bala, cast as a mechanic.
-Disha Pandey, who previously starred in Tamizh Padam (2010), was cast as the heroine.
-Her role in the film is a customer care executive.
+Production began in 2010, and was completed in 2011.
+The producer's son, Bala, made his actig debut as a mechanic.
 During the making of the film, the producers filed a complaint and sought compensation from Disha Pandey for losses incurred due to her absence from the shoot.

 Soundtrack

-The songs are composed by Kannan, who previously worked for Tamizh Padam (2010).
+The songs are composed by Kannan.
+The audio launch was held in April 2012.